Christmas Cookie Frosting

 Do I need to refrigerate frosted cookies?

-- As I’ve always understood it the small amount of milk is stabilized by the large amount of sugar and considered safe at room temperature for two to three days.
-But of course do what feels safe for your family.
+- As I’ve always understood it the small amount of milk is stabilized by a large amount of sugar and considered safe at room temperature for two to three days.
+But of course, do what feels safe for your family.
 We eat these within 2-3 days.

 Those are really bright colors!
 What food coloring do you use?